Platzhalten/Wolvlist/README.md

-its a list for the online game [Wolvesville](https://www.wolvesville.com/)
+its a list programm for the online game [Wolvesville](https://www.wolvesville.com/)